doctorblinch/competitive_programming/38. Count and Say/README.md

 ### Memory

-Even though we do not store aditional sequences, so $O(1)$.
-Nevertheles, it is worth to mention that the size of the result string size soars, for instance $countAndSay(50)$ result is around 800k characters long.
+Even though we do not store additional sequences, so $O(1)$.
+Nevertheless, it is worth to mention that the size of the result string size soars, for instance $countAndSay(50)$ result is around 800k characters long.